kshaffer/cognition/week5.md

 ## Assignments

-For **Tuesday, June 30, 8am MDT,** submit votes for your colleagues' core concept videos from Week 4 on D2L.
-For at least two of the concepts, leave a substantive, positive comment under the video that you like best for each concept.
-See the [Assignment guide](/assessments/) for further details.
+For **Tuesday, June 30, 8am MDT,** submit comments for your colleagues' core concept videos from Week 4 on D2L.
+For at least three of the concepts, leave a substantive, positive comment in response to your colleague's video.
+See below for further details.

 For **Tuesday, June 30, 8am MDT,** submit two written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 4.
 (Connections between two Week 4 concepts, or between one Week 4 concept and one concept from earlier weeks are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.

 For **Thursday, July 2, 11:59pm MDT,** if you did not receive full marks (4/4) for your Week 4 videos, you may redo whatever you need to bring that score up to 4/4.
 These are *separate from* the five-point final reassessments or project.
 Anyone can do them *in addition to* the final reassessments or project.
 Please upload your redo videos to the original Week 4 Conceptual Videos dropbox.

 For **Thursday, July 2, 11:59pm MDT,** submit *either* a final project *or* five reassessment videos/conceptual connections.
 See below for details.

+## Video comments

+This week, there was a greater diversity of topic choice for the videos, so there aren't enough topics with multiple videos to vote on.
+So instead, I have selected several new videos to upload to the concept map.
+Please go to our [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/) (or the class [Vimeo channel](https://vimeo.com/channels/917196)), choose three concepts *for which you did not make a video yourself and for which you have not voted in previous weeks*, watch the videos for those concepts, and then post a substantive, positive comment in response to each of those videos.
+You can either post the comment as a new thread on the D2L discussion forum, or (if your comfortable), you can tweet your comment to the person who made the video (using the #muscog hashtag so I can find it).

+Please use this assignment as an opportunity to review concepts that you are a little fuzzy on, as you are getting started on your final project or your reassessments, as well as to offer some positive encouragement to each other.

 ## Final projects